Could not load file or assembly Microsoft.Extensions.DependencyInjection.Abstractions

-In this azure tutorial, we will discuss how to fix the error, Could not load file or assembly Microsoft.Extensions.DependencyInjection.Abstractions.
-This error I got while running an Azure function dependency Injection project using the Visual Studio 2019 in my local machine.
+In this Azure tutorial, we will discuss how to fix the error, Could not load file or assembly Microsoft.Extensions.DependencyInjection.Abstractions.
+This error I got this while running an Azure function dependency Injection project using Visual Studio 2019 on my local machine.

 Could not load file or assembly Microsoft.Extensions.DependencyInjection.Abstractions